MohamedMohy10/MohamedMohy10/README.md

 ## 🚀 About Me

-Python Software Engineer with a wide variety of technical skills, experience in application development, backend APIs, and applied machine learning.
-Skilled in APIs design, processing and analyzing data, and developing analytical applications.
-Seeking roles at the intersection of AI, machine learning, data science, and data-driven software development.
+Applied AI & Machine Learning Engineer with a strong Python background and hands-on experience in computer vision, deep learning, and data-driven systems.
+Experienced in building and evaluating ML models and translating prototypes into practical, industrial-grade solutions that solve real-world problems.

 - Currently pursuing an **M.Sc. in Artificial Intelligence Engineering**
 - Experienced in developing **Python applications, and ML/AI solutions**